Bira/octopus-carnival/_drafts/wir-mm-4e-satyr.md

 saves.
 I think the piper can select a different effect for a given turn without having to stop the music.

-While pipers have to choose between being leaders or artillery, they're very effective leaders.
+While pipers have to choose between being leaders or combatants, they're very effective leaders.
 The beneficial songs work on every ally in the burst at once!
 A piper accompanying a squad of melee bruisers, or a cluster of artillery monsters, can really increase their threat level.

 ## Sample Encounters and Final Impressions